ReviewMyContract.aiReview My Contract

 The difference between "shall" and "may" in an arbitration clause is one of the most consequential word choices in contract law.
 Mandatory arbitration eliminates your right to sue in court entirely.
 Voluntary arbitration preserves that right as an alternative.

 Mandatory Arbitration.
 When a contract says you "shall" arbitrate, you have no choice about the forum if a dispute arises.
-You cannot file a lawsuit in court; if you try, the other party will move to compel arbitration, and courts are required under the Federal Arbitration Act (FAA) to enforce arbitration agreements — courts have consistently done so.
+You cannot file a lawsuit in court; if you try, the other party will move to compel arbitration under 9 U.S.C. § 4, and courts are required under the FAA to enforce arbitration agreements.
 Mandatory arbitration is the standard in most commercial and consumer contracts today, from employment agreements to service agreements to SaaS terms of service.

 The enforceability of mandatory arbitration clauses has been repeatedly affirmed by the Supreme Court.
-In AT&T Mobility v.
-Concepcion (2011), the Court held that state laws invalidating class action waivers in arbitration clauses were preempted by the FAA.
-In Epic Systems Corp. v.
-Lewis (2018), the Court upheld mandatory arbitration with class action waivers in employment agreements over National Labor Relations Act objections.
-The practical consequence: mandatory arbitration clauses are essentially always enforceable in commercial contexts unless they are procedurally or substantively unconscionable (see Section 11).
+In *AT&T Mobility LLC v.
+Concepcion*, 563 U.S. 333 (2011), the Court held that state laws invalidating class action waivers in arbitration clauses were preempted by the FAA.
+The Court reasoned that the FAA's purpose — to place arbitration agreements on equal footing with other contracts — precluded state rules that singled out arbitration for disfavored treatment.
+In *Epic Systems Corp. v.
+Lewis*, 584 U.S. 497 (2018), the Court upheld mandatory arbitration with class action waivers in employment agreements over National Labor Relations Act objections, ruling 5-4 that the NLRA did not create a right to class litigation that could override the FAA.
+The practical consequence: mandatory arbitration clauses are essentially always enforceable in commercial contexts unless they are procedurally or substantively unconscionable.

 Voluntary Arbitration.
 A voluntary arbitration clause allows either party to elect arbitration but does not require it.
 If neither party chooses to arbitrate, court litigation proceeds normally.
 Voluntary clauses are rare in standard commercial contracts but do appear in some negotiated agreements, particularly in transactions between parties of roughly equal bargaining power.
 The "may" formulation means that the stronger party who preferred court litigation could simply decline to invoke arbitration — so it is a meaningful protection for weaker parties only if you are the one who would prefer arbitration.